-Octets: 1 1 1 1
+Octets: 1 1 1 1 variable

-Figure 9-xxx—Latency Sensitive Traffic Criterion element format
+Figure 9-xxx—Latency Sensitive Traffic KPI element format

 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-The format of the Latency Sensitive Traffic Criterion Control field is defined in Figure 9-xxx (Latency Sensitive Traffic Criterion Control field format ).
+The format of the Latency Sensitive Traffic KPI Control field is defined in Figure 9-xxx (Latency Sensitive Traffic KPI Control field format ).

-B0 B1 B2 B3 B
+B0 B1 B2 B4 B5 B6 B7

-Bits: 2 1 5
+Bits: 2 3 1 2

-Figure 9-xxx—Latency Sensitive Traffic Criterion Control field format
+Figure 9-xxx—Latency Sensitive Traffic KPI Control field format

 The Direction subfield is defined in 9.4.2.316 (QoS Characteristics element).

+The Number of Latency Sensitive Traffic KPIs subfield indicates the number of the Latency Sensitive Traffic KPI subfields in the Latency Sensitive Traffic KPI List field.
+The subfield is encoded to n, where (n+1) is the number of the Latency Sensitive Traffic KPI subfields.

-The Threshold for MSDU Delivery Ratio Presence Indicator subfield indicates whether the Threshold for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic Criterion element.
-A value of 1 in the Threshold for MSDU Delivery Ratio Presence Indicator subfield indicates that the Threshold for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic Criterion element.
-Otherwise, the Threshold for MSDU Delivery Ratio field is not present in the Latency Sensitive Traffic Criterion element.
+The KPI for MSDU Delivery Ratio Presence Indicator subfield indicates whether the KPI for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic KPI subfield of the Latency Sensitive Traffic KPI List field.
+A value of 1 in the KPI for MSDU Delivery Ratio Presence Indicator subfield indicates that the KPI for MSDU Delivery Ratio field is present in the Latency Sensitive Traffic KPI subfield of the Latency Sensitive Traffic KPI List field.
+Otherwise, the KPI for MSDU Delivery Ratio field is not present in the Latency Sensitive Traffic KPI subfield of the Latency Sensitive Traffic KPI List field .
+If the number of the Latency Sensitive Traffic KPI subfields are more than 1 the value of the KPI for MSDU Delivery Ratio Presence Indicator subfield shall be equal to 1.

+The Latency Sensitive Traffic KPI List field is defined in Figure 9-xxx (Latency Sensitive Traffic KPI List field format).
+The Latency Sensitive Traffic KPI List field contains m Latency Sensitive Traffic KPI subfields, where m is the number of Latency Sensitive Traffic KPI subfields.